mehulagg/gitlab/doc/administration/external_pipeline_validation.md

 If there's an error or the request times out, the pipeline is accepted.

-Pipelines rejected by the external validation service aren't created, and do not appear in pipeline lists in the GitLab UI or API.
+Pipelines rejected by the external validation service aren't created, and don't appear in pipeline lists in the GitLab UI or API.
 If you create a pipeline in the UI that is rejected, `Pipeline cannot be run.
 External validation failed` is displayed.